banga87/banga87/README.md

-- 👋 Hi, I’m @banga87
+- 👋 Hi, I’m Angus McDonald
 - 👀 I'm going through a huge career change learning to code via online courses.
 - 🌱 I'm focussing on Python because it gives the quickest path to that magical feeling of making things come alive without complicated syntax.
-I'll move on to Java or C+ at some point if the career deems it neccessary.
-- 💞️ I’m looking for a mentor to help push me to achieve great things.
+- I've been working through various algorythms and data structures completing tasks on Leetcode.
-- 📫 How to reach me: angusroymcdonald@gmail.com
+- I've also been teaching myself Django by building a backend to a shopping cart.

 <!---
 banga87/banga87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.